threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smart_contract.md

 ![](./img/smartcontract_intro.png)

 The TF Grid is orchestrated using a very unique approach.
-Each workload gets registered on the TFGrid smartcontract database.
+Each workload gets registered on the TF Grid smartcontract database.

 ### workload definitions